mduckham/SMURF/Queries/README.md

 }
 ```

-3) Can you display waterbody lakes that are on the Vicmap crown land parcel that has specific permanent feature identifier (PFI) with number 52490156?
+3) What is description, create date or last modified date of a specified water feature?

-   The query below retrieves waterbody lakes within a specific Vicmap property with the PFI specified in the question.
-It shows multiple waterbody lakes on one
+   The query below retrieves provenance information of waterbody lakes within a Vicmap crown land parcel that has the specific permanent feature identifier (PFI) with number 52490156.
+It shows multiple waterbody lakes and their provenance.
-   parcel that belongs to the crown land.

 ```
 select ?pfi ?createdate ?geometry_coord ?ufi ?ftype ?auxname ?auxcontent